♪ Morning in Paris, the city awakes to the bells of Notre Dame... ♫

 Da robur, fer auxilium ("Give us strength, bring us aid")

-Though, of course, "O Salutaris Hostia" has the verse rendered in English as
+"O Salutaris Hostia" has the verse rendered in English as

 O saving Victim, open wide The gate of heav'n to us below, Our foes press on from ev'ry side; Your aid supply, your strength bestow.